-CAPP adjunct requirements vary by department and the CAPP office is currently updating this page.
-If you do not see your department listed, please contact that department with any questions regarding adjunct requirements.
+The minimum requirement for CAPP adjunct approval is a Master's degree.
+Additional CAPP adjunct requirements vary by department and the CAPP office is currently updating this page.
+If you do not see your department listed, please contact our office with any questions regarding adjunct requirements.

 Requirements for an art adjunct include a Master's degree in a relevant field, such as Fine Art, Art Education, or Education, as well as a quality studio background.

 Other factors considered but not required are recommendation from art education faculty and previous college-level teaching experience.

 A Master's degree in any Biological Science is strongly preferred.
 A Master's degree in another field is considered with course-work in biological science, chemistry, math, and statistics.